xiongyu0523/azure-sphere-aws-iot-device-sdk-embedded-c/README.md

 ## Note

-   Device Shadow is not supported since azure sphere app do not know its device ID to construct proper MQTT topic
+   Support for device Shadow is not able to scale since thing name is required to construct the topic.
+In this reference implementation, thing name is the device ID of Azure Sphere which is not exposed to user application at runtime.